 Meanwhile, vast mountain ranges also mean plentiful game, hams, and cured sausages – local venison and wild boar make splendid grills.
 Above all, Cantabria is a region rich in wild foods – berries, chestnuts, walnuts, edible flowers, and herbs.
 For a while, the Basques, with their famous gastronomic societies, may grab most of the headlines; Cantabria is every bit as rewarding a destination for seasoned foodies.

 But where to start, one may ask?
 Santander boasts two world-class food markets – Mercado del Este and Mercado de la Esperanza – that are an obligatory part of any visit to Cantabria.
-The Mercado del Este was actually the first indoor market built in Spain, opened in 1841.
+The Mercado del Este was actually the first indoor market built in Spain, which opened in 1841.
 It was rebuilt and improved following damage from termites and today offers a feast for all the senses.
 The variety of local produce on offer is astonishing, not to mention the several excellent tapas bars packed with locals throughout the weekend.
 The Mercado de Esperanza is no less exciting – housed in a 19th-century cast-iron structure behind Santander’s city hall, the market is perhaps the best introduction to local life.
 Two levels packed with seafood, meat, fruit, local wines, and cheeses await.